morrownr/88x2bu-20210702/FAQ.md

 Answer: This question often comes up after installing the driver to a system that has Secure Boot on.
 To test if there is a Secure Boot related problem, turn secure boot off in the system BIOS and reboot.
-If the driver works as expected after reboot, them the problem is likely related to Secure Boot.
+If the driver works as expected after reboot, then the problem is likely related to Secure Boot.

 What will increase my chances of having a sucessessful installation on a